alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 ## Features

-### Public Features
+### Public

 #### `create`

-This function initiates the creation of a liquidity pool between two pre-approved tokens.
-It is used in the permissioned listing flow, where the listing token (`token-y`) has already been approved by governance or whitelisted in the system.
+Permissioned pool creation.
+The listed token (`token-y`) must be pre-approved to initiate the process.

-The function first runs validation checks via `pre-check`, which ensures the anchor token (`token-x`) is approved and that the caller provides sufficient liquidity.
+The function first runs validation checks via [`pre-check`](#pre-check), which ensures the anchor token (`token-x`) is approved and that the caller provides sufficient liquidity.
 It also checks that no existing pool with the given token pair and `factor` already exists.

 Next, it verifies that the listing token has a reserve in the `amm-vault-v2-01` contract, which serves as a proxy for its approval status.

-If all validations pass, the function calls `post-check`, which:
+If all validations pass, the function calls [`post-check`](#post-check), which:

 - Creates the new pool on `amm-pool-v2-01`
 - Configures its parameters (fees, thresholds, oracle)